wordofwarning/wordofwarning.org/current/2024-worksahead/programme/index.md

 <hr>
 **Jamil Keating** · *untitled*

 Jamil is a theatre-maker, writer, and performer.
-His first full solo work, [2015's *Affected*](archive/2015-worksahead/keating), was commissioned by hÅb.
+His first full solo work, [2015's *Affected*](/archive/2015-worksahead/keating), was a Works Ahead commission by hÅb.
 He's made work for [2020's Botanic](/archive/2020-autumnwinter/botanic), Emergency, and Hazard (as Tracey Lumpkin).
 He's also been an emerging artist in residence at the Whitworth.

 Insta <a href="https://instagram.com/jamil.k1011" target="_blank">@jamil.k1011</a>
 <hr>
 **ITZATNA** · *RIO BRAVO (West Ones)*

-A Live Art ritual reflecting on the post-colonial journeys of Latin American migrants swimming across the US-Mexico border of the Rio Grande river.<br>SIN FRONTERAS : NO HAY EXILIO — *Without borders : there is no exile* // Y, si tus aguas hablaran // Cuánto no podrían decir // De los muertos que aparecen // Flotando encima de ti // *And, if your waters could speak* // *How much they could never say* // *Of the dead that appear* // *Floating on your surface.*
+A Live Art ritual reflecting on the post-colonial journeys of Latin American migrants swimming across the US-Mexico border of the Rio Grande river.<br>SIN FRONTERAS : NO HAY EXILIO — *Without borders : there is no exile*<br>Y, si tus aguas hablaran // Cuánto no podrían decir // De los muertos que aparecen // Flotando encima de ti<br>*And, if your waters could speak* // *How much they could never say* // *Of the dead that appear* // *Floating on your surface.*

 Content Warning: please click [here](/warnings).